PewDiePie videography

-Swedish YouTuber Felix Kjellberg, known online as PewDiePie, has uploaded over 4,700 videos on the YouTube platform.
+Swedish YouTuber Felix Kjellberg, known online as PewDiePie, has uploaded over 4,600 videos on the YouTube platform.
 (Note: This count is accurate as of 22 April 2023, and does not include videos which have been removed from YouTube.)
-Having accumulated over 29.3 billion video views as of June 2024, PewDiePie's channel ranks within the 100 most viewed on YouTube.
-(Note: Channel video views count and ranking accurate as of February 2024.)
-Due to PewDiePie's YouTube channel having been the most-subscribed on the platform from 2013 through 2019, and it remaining one of the most since, his channel's videos have attracted substantial media coverage.
+Having accumulated over 29.5 billion video views as of July 2026, PewDiePie's channel ranks within the 100 most viewed on YouTube.
+(Note: Channel video views count and ranking accurate as of July 2026.)
+Due to PewDiePie's YouTube channel having been the most-subscribed on the platform from 2013 through 2019, and it still remaining one of the most since, his channel's videos have attracted substantial media coverage.

 According to Social Blade–a website which tracks YouTube channel statistics–on 29 December 2014, the PewDiePie channel surpassed emimusic's video view count, at over 7.2 billion views, to become the most-viewed channel on the website.
 PewDiePie's channel has reached various video view milestones; one which received considerable media coverage was it becoming the first to reach 10 billion views on 6 September 2015.
 PewDiePie's channel held the distinction of being the most-viewed on the platform until 14 February 2017, when it was surpassed by T-Series, according to Social Blade.

 PewDiePie's first video on the eponymous channel was deleted and is no longer available for public viewing; in a 2017 interview conducted by one of his friends, PewDiePie expressed he no longer has access to the video.
 The oldest PewDiePie video available for public viewing on YouTube is "Minecraft Multiplayer Fun", published on 2 October 2010.
-As of February 2024, the video has accumulated over 21 million video views.
+As of August 2026, the video has accumulated over 22 million video views.
 The most-viewed video uploaded by PewDiePie is the music video "bitch lasagna", published on 5 October 2018.
-As of February 2024, the video has accumulated over 319 million views.
+As of August 2026, the video has accumulated over 328 million views.